 In NOLA, there is one sandwich to rule them all, one sandwich to bind them.
 And while the muffuletta is a beloved local favorite, there’s no doubt that the po-boy is THE sandwich of the Crescent City.
 Whether you’re piling your French bread with roast beef, fried seafood, or even French fries, everyone seems to have one that holds a special place in their heart/belly.
-We asked eight prominent local chefs about their favorites in the 504, and they said...
+We asked nine prominent local chefs about their favorites in the 504, and they said...

 The fried oyster from Domilise's